MIR-MU/ARQMath-eval/README.md

 ### Usage
 #### Evaluating your model with various parameters
 Place your results in [the trec\_eval format][treceval-format] into the `results.csv` file.
-To evaluate your results on the train set, execute the following commands:
+To evaluate your results e.g. on the `train` subset of the `task1-votes` task, execute the following commands:

 ``` sh
 $ pip install git+https://gitlab.fi.muni.cz/xstefan3/arqmath-eval@master